Chevrolet Chevelle: Design changes: 1969–1972

-1969 Chevelles were billed as "America's most popular mid-size car."
-They showed only minor changes for 1969, led by revised front-end styling.
+The 1969 model year Chevelle was marketed as "America's most popular mid-size car."
+They had minor changes for 1969, led by revised front-end styling.
 A single chrome bar connected quad headlights (which became a familiar Chevrolet trademark) with a revised front grille, now cast in ABS plastic, and a slotted bumper held the parking lights.
 Taillight lenses were larger and more vertical, flowing into the quarter panels.
 Smaller side marker lighting bezels were phased in (shared with the Camaro and using the lens assembly as the previous year).
-Front vent windows (hardtop and convertibles only) began to fade away now that Astro Ventilation (first introduced on the 1966 Buick Riviera which was used a year earlier on the Camaro and Caprice) was sending outside air into several Chevelle models.
-The Chevelle lineup slimmed down to Nomad, 300 Deluxe/Greenbrier, Malibu/Concours, and Concours Estate series, and the base 300 series was history.
-No longer a series of its own, the SS 396 turned into a $347.60 option package for any two-door model.
+Front vent windows (hardtop and convertibles only) began to fade away now that Astro Ventilation (first introduced on the 1966 Buick Riviera, which was used a year earlier on the Camaro and Caprice) was sending outside air into several Chevelle models.
+The Chevelle lineup was reduced to Nomad, 300 Deluxe/Greenbrier, Malibu/Concours, and Concours Estate series, and the base 300 series was history.
+No longer a series of its own, the SS 396 became a $347.60 option package for any two-door model.
 That meant not just a convertible, sport coupe, or pickup, but even the pillared coupe and sport coupe in the 300 Deluxe series (except the base 300 Deluxe El Camino pickup).
-Fewer SS396-optioned 300 Deluxe coupes and sport coupes were built than their Malibu counterparts and they are solid gold for collectors.
-The Super Sport option included a 325-horsepower 396-cubic-inch V8 beneath a double-domed hood, along with a black-out grille displaying an SS emblem and a black rear panel.
+Fewer SS396-optioned 300 Deluxe coupes and sport coupes were built than their Malibu counterparts.
+The Super Sport option included a 325-horsepower 396-cubic-inch V8 beneath a double-domed hood, a black-out grille displaying an SS emblem, and a black rear panel.
 More potent editions of the 396 engine also made the options list, developing 350 or 375 hp.
-SS396s produced from this point on shared the same VIN prefix with the Malibu sport coupe (136), with the exception of the 300 Deluxe-based SS396s using (134), where the original build sheet and/or Protect-O-Plate (which is an aluminum tag included with the original sales invoice from Chevrolet dealers) can ID a genuine SS (especially for a numbers matching original which is unaltered); however, the VIN number alone cannot ID a genuine SS as in previous years.
+SS396s produced from this point on shared the same VIN prefix with the Malibu sport coupe (136), except for the 300 Deluxe-based SS396s using (134), where the original build sheet or Protect-O-Plate (aluminum tag included with the original sales invoice from Chevrolet dealers) can ID a genuine SS (especially for a numbers matching original which is unaltered); however, the VIN alone cannot ID a genuine SS as in previous years.
 Around an estimated 323 Chevelle 2-door hardtops were fitted with an L72 427 CID rated at 425 bhp at 5,800 rpm and 460 lbft at 4,000 rpm of torque, where some Chevrolet dealers used the Central Office Production Order (this also included some Camaros and Novas of the same model year) - some COPOs were sold through select Chevrolet dealerships and out of the 323 COPO orders, a confirmed 99 were sold through the Yenko Chevrolet dealership in Canonsburg, PA.
-During the 1969 model year, a police package (RPO B07) was available on the Chevelle 300 Deluxe 4-door sedan where some were optioned with the RPO L35 (396) motor along with a boxed frame (also shared with fleet orders e.g. taxicabs and rental cars); at the time the police option was reintroduced since the 1964/65 model years (at the time midsize squads came with economy powertrain usually in the case of the Chevelle a third-generation Chevrolet inline-six.
-The 300 Deluxe squads was not a sales success since the market was dominated by rival manufacturer Chrysler Corporation where its B platform (and its full-sized sedans) outsold its competitors.
-Chevelle station wagons came in three levels: Concours, Nomad, and Greenbrier—the last a badge formerly used on the Corvair van.
+During the 1969 model year, a police package (RPO B07) was available on the Chevelle 300 Deluxe 4-door sedan where some were optioned with the RPO L35 (396) engine along with a boxed frame (also shared with fleet orders e.g. taxicabs and rental cars); at the time the police option was reintroduced since the 1964/65 model years (at the time midsize squads came with economy powertrain usually in the case of the Chevelle a third-generation Chevrolet inline-six.
+The 300 Deluxe police cars were not successful in the market dominated by Chrysler, with its B platform (and its full-sized sedans) outselling its competitors.
+Chevelle station wagons came in three levels: Concours, Nomad, and Greenbrier, the last, was a nameplate formerly used on the Corvair van.
 A new dual-action tailgate operated either in the traditional manner or as a panel-type door.
 Wagons stretched 208 in overall versus 197 in for coupes.
 Also, the Concours option package (ZK5, ZK6, and ZK7) from the previous year was continued.